concur/developer.concur.com/src/api-guides/travel/duty-of-care.markdown

 BookingOwner Types|Description
 -----|-----
 ConcurTravel | Bookings created using Concur Travel or booked directly with a TMC agent and sent to SAP Concur solution via the GDS.
-OpenBookingEmail | Trip confirmation emails sent to plans@concur.com, a feature of Concur TripLink.
 ConcurConnectAPI | Bookings made on other booking tools and posted using the SAP Concur API.
 OpenBookingSupplier | Concur TripLink bookings made directly on supplier websites and mobile apps then posted using the SAP Concur API.
 TripIt | Trip confirmation emails sent to plans@tripit.com, a feature of Concur TripLink.